 What To Look For When Shopping For Health Insurance

 Jargon like premiums, deductibles, and co-insurance giving you a headache?
-Here’s a simple breakdown of some of the main points you should be looking for when shopping around for health insurance plans:
+Here’s a simple breakdown of some of the main points you should be looking for when shopping around in the healthcare marketplace for health insurance plans:

 1. Premium – The monthly payment that you have to pay to have the policy.
 This is typically due at the same time each month for as long as you have the policy.
 Most companies have a 30-day grace period if you are late on a premium payment.
 It’s usually best to have your health insurance premiums auto-deducted from your paychecks or on some kind of auto-payment.
 That way, if you are ever late on a payment, or your credit or debit card expires or gets lost or stolen and you happen to need emergency medical services, you won’t be stuck without health coverage!